rijvimahmudd/image-gallery/README.md

 ## Features

--   Drag and customize your image gallery.
+-   Drag and customize your image gallery as want.
--   upload single or multiple picture on gallery
+-   Upload single or multiple picture on gallery.
--   responsive in all devices.
+-   Responsive in all devices.
--   select the images
+-   Select the images
--   delete the images.
+-   Delete the images.
+-   Persist the customized gallery.

 ## Demo